Resources

 In this article:

-When you’re buying or renting a house, you’ll have one last chance to determine that the property is in the condition it should be: the final walkthrough.
+When you’re buying or renting a home, you’ll have one last chance to determine that the property is in the condition it should be: the final walk-through.

 In the excitement of getting to move-in day, don’t skip this important step!

-Although the objectives may be slightly different, the walkthrough for the buyer or renter will cover many of the same areas.
+Although the objectives may differ slightly, the final walkthrough for the buyer or renter will cover many of the same areas.

-For home buyers, this is your last opportunity before closing to confirm that repair work requested in the sales agreement has been done and that nothing in the property has been altered or deteriorated since last seen.
+For homebuyers, this is your last opportunity before closing to confirm that repair work requested in the sales agreement has been done and that nothing in the property has been altered or deteriorated since last time it was seen.

-This includes any issues such as broken or malfunctioning appliances, windows, or other items; stains on carpets or walls; or any other damage that existed before you moved in.
+This includes any issues such as broken or malfunctioning appliances, windows, or other items; stains on carpets or walls; or any other damage that existed before your move-in date.

-When buying a home, it’s typically the buyer and their real estate agent who do the final walkthrough.
-An agent will have a good idea of what to look for and will guide the homebuyer through any issues or if there are any repairs that need to be completed.
+When buying a home, it’s typically the buyer and their real estate agent who do the final walk-through.
+An agent will have a good idea of what to look for and will guide the homebuyer through any issues or repairs that need to be completed.

-Usually, the home walkthrough happens after the seller has moved out.
-But in a case where the seller hasn’t completed this process, the home seller and their agent may be present as well.
+Usually, the home walk-through happens after the seller has moved out.
+However, in cases where the seller hasn’t completed this process, the home seller and their agent may also be present.

-For renters, you may do a walkthrough with the property manager or landlord or be given a checklist to complete within a certain number of days of moving in.
+As a renter, you may be required to conduct a walk-through with the property manager or landlord, or you might be given a checklist to complete within a certain number of days after moving in.

-Realize, as a buyer, that this is not another home inspection (this should have already happened).
-It’s simply your opportunity to ensure that all updates and repairs you agreed on with the seller have taken place, that nothing is missing, and that items or belongings have not been left behind by the seller.
+Realize, as a buyer, that this is not another home inspection, as this should have already happened.
+It’s simply your opportunity to ensure that all updates and repairs you agreed upon with the seller have been completed, that nothing is missing, and that the seller has not left items and belongings behind.

 For Renters

-As mentioned above, your landlord or property manager will likely present you with a walkthrough checklist, but here are some general items to be aware of from our article, 7 Things to Know Before Renting Your First Home.
+As mentioned above, your landlord or property manager will likely present you with a walk-through checklist as one of the last renting steps.
+However, here are some general items to be aware of, based on our article, "7 Things to Know Before Renting Your First Home."

 Flooring and baseboards: Carefully examine the condition of the flooring and carpet.
 Note any stains, pulls, or scratches, as well as the condition of the baseboards.